awt/turqlom-index-blog/about.md

 * Anonymously post to your own blog via Bitmessage
 * Public index of posts that anyone can view without previously knowing your Bitmessage address in order to provide plausible deniability

-#### Cost
+#### Notes
-This site is currently free to use.
+This service is currently free to use.
 That said, it is not free for me to maintain.
 In the future, I may charge a nominal fee per post to help offset costs.
 For the time being, donations are appreciated.

 Please send donations in Bitcoin to: 1KFwsgfViJAhKN5u8TXooJ9bVs1vKthEHA